zhaoly12/algorithm/readme.txt

     binary search
     binary search tree
     2-3 search tree
-    (2-3 tree is a kind of balance tree whose M is 3) balanced tree
+    (2-3 tree is a kind of balance tree whose degree is 3) balanced tree
     (balanced tree stores data and key in all nodes) B+ tree